 There are styles of referencing which will determine exactly how you format your reference.
-While your departmental referencing style is APA as a default, other styles can be used in specific cases, which you can discuss with your supervisor or the PGR Director if this need arises.
+Your departmental referencing style is the Vancouver referencing system.
+You must use this referencing style.
 Guidance on your referencing style is available online, including an interactive referencing tutorial.
 You can also take the Academic Integrity course on Moodle.